tigjaw/badtenants-and-byebyeestateagents/README.md

 # badtenants-and-byebyeestateagents
-Analysis and Design of BadTenants and ByeByeEstateAgents
+Analysis and design of BadTenants and ByeByeEstateAgents

+www.badtenants.co.uk
+www.byebyeestateagents.com